sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan.md

 # Daily Plan

-The *Daily Plan* view provides an overview of Orders scheduled for future execution and allows to manage the *Daily Plan*.
+The *Daily Plan* view provides an overview of Orders scheduled for future execution and allows users to manage the *Daily Plan*.

 The [Daily Plan Service](/service-daily-plan) is used to create and to submit Orders for the Daily Plan to Controllers.
-The service is operated in background and acts on a daily basis to plan and to submit Orders a few days ahead.
+The service is operated in the background and acts on a daily basis to plan and to submit Orders a few days ahead.

 The Daily Plan is subject to purge of the database performed by the [Cleanup Service](/service-cleanup).